 Sunflowers are often seen as a low input crop fertility-wise, and this sets up your subsequent crop for a potential disappointment.
 For sunflower, if a certain nutrient is not readily available it will take all it can from the top two feet or so and go deep to get the rest.
-Other crops can=t do this.
-In West Texas if you choose to not fertilize sunflowers we strongly encourage you to soil test after sunflower in advance of growing cotton, corn, or other crops the next year.
-In lieu of a soil test one might assume that a typical irrigated cotton crop the next year after unfertilized sunflower may require 30 to 40 additional pounds of

-N per acre above your normal application and up to 20 more pounds of P_2O_5 per acre.
+Other crops can't do this.
+In West Texas if you choose a minimal fertility program for sunflower then we strongly encourage you to soil test after sunflower in advance of growing cotton, corn, or other crops the next year.
+In lieu of a soil test one might assume that a typical irrigated cotton crop the next year after unfertilized sunflower may require up to 30 to 40 additional pounds of N per acre above your normal application and up to 20 more pounds of P_2O_5 per acre.
 For dryland cotton, consider an additional 20 pounds of N per acre.